 Financial Advice New Zealand will investigate complaints regarding Member’s alleged breach of the Association’s Code of Ethics, Practice Standards, Bylaws and Rules of Conduct.
-If the matter is subject of any disciplinary, regulatory (FMA/DRS), criminal or civil investigation or proceedings the Association may temporarily suspend their investigation until conclusion of those proceedings and the impact of such findings from those proceedings may be considered.
+If the matter is subject of any disciplinary, regulatory (FMA/ADRS), criminal or civil investigation or proceedings the Association may temporarily suspend their investigation until conclusion of those proceedings and the impact of such findings from those proceedings may be considered.

 *The Association cannot order restitution to a client such as for any money lost or damages.
-In such cases you would need to take a complaint and seek remedial action under the adviser’s listed Disputes Resolution Scheme (this is a free service to the consumer) or bring a civil action against the adviser in the courts (however civil action and the engagement of legal advice is very expensive).
+In such cases you would need to take a complaint and seek remedial action under the adviser’s Approved Disputes Resolution Scheme (this is a free service to the consumer) or bring a civil action against the adviser in the courts (however civil action and the engagement of legal advice is very expensive).